 Use historical pricing data to determine how you can price your arbitrage items.
 Tools like CamelCamelCamel.com are free sites that allow you to see how competitors have priced items in the past.

 Being aware of all of Amazon’s policies is a necessity.
 This is not to scare you off, but to protect you from accidentally miss-stepping and breaking an Amazon rule.
 Familiarize yourself with the rules and regulations, and join Facebook groups for other arbitrage sellers.
 Ask questions, and learn from the experts by interacting with them online.
 To get you started, join this Facebook group.
 It’s run by Katharyne Shelton, a successful arbitrage seller and the expert who provided tip number 4.

-According to Katharyne, bundling products is a great way to come out ahead of competitors.
+Bundling products is a great way to come out ahead of competitors.
 Retail arbitrage is highly competitive.
 A lot of sellers are figuring out how to get in with manufacturers and work with them directly, effectively allowing them to undercut others.
 To fight back, bundle items creatively.
 Competitors won’t be able to copy you (at least, not easily), and buyers will be willing to pay more for a good bundle that combines a few of the items they are looking for.
-Pro-tip: look for an inventory management software that can track the SKUs of bundles and its individual products across your marketplaces.
+Pro-tip: look for an ecommerce inventory software that can track the SKUs of bundles and its individual products across your marketplaces.

 5. Get chummy with thrift store managers.